Merge KuSakura International x France |

 What is the estimated amount I have to pay in total?

 As diverse aspects, we have no control over, need to be taken into account, it is difficult to come up with an exact amount.
 However, we created the custom fees calculator, to give you an estimation.
 All you have to do is: add all items you want to purchase to your cart, and open the cart page to review your order.
 Scroll down and check the section "Customs taxes" where you will find an estimation based on your current cart, and specific information concerning the country of delivery.
 (You can change the latter using the "Tools" section).
 But again, this is an estimation, and depending on the country and customs officers, the actual amount can vary.

 Based on our experiences, we can state the following: based on an internal survey done in 2015 on over 500 orders, orders of around $300 are approximately charged $40.

-- USA: Packages with a total order amount of below US$500 are almost never taxed.
+- USA: Packages with a total order amount of below US$800 are never taxed.

 - Australia: Packages are likely taxed, but in a fair and transparent manner.
 In the case of wooden weapons customs clearance may take extra time.

 - United Kingdom: Packages usually are taxed but in a fair and transparent manner with fast customs clearance.